Hulsberg: History

 The village was first mentioned in 1147 as Huleberga, and means "hill of holly (Ilex aquifolium)".
 The area around Hulsberg was donated to the Abbey of Saint-Remi in 968.
 Hulsberg is a village with a dries (type of village square).

-The Catholic St Clemens Church is a three aisled church from 1820.
+The Catholic St Clemens Church is a three-aisled church from 1820.
 In 1908, Joseph Cuypers designed a new choir.
 The remainder was redesigned in 1930.

 Hulsberg was home to 332 people in 1840.
 Until 1982, Hulsberg was a municipality of its own.
 After the re-arrangement of the municipalities in the Netherlands, Hulsberg and Schimmert were merged with the municipality of Nuth.
 In 2019, Nuth merged into Beekdaelen.

-Hulsberg is popular stay-over place for Dutch.
+Hulsberg is a popular stay-over place for Dutch.
 Its accommodations include two campings, and several hotels and motels).
 Hulsberg is only 3 kilometres from Valkenburg aan de Geul with several tourist attractions.

 Hulsberg is the namesake of a radio mast, Zendmast Hulsberg, which is located in the territory of Valkenburg aan de Geul.